 reaffirmed with minor revisions by the 224th WMA Council, Kigali, Rwanda, October 2023

 There is universal agreement that physicians must not participate in executions because such participation is incompatible with the physician’s role as healer.
 The use of a physician’s knowledge and clinical skill for purposes other than promoting health, wellbeing and welfare undermines a basic ethical foundation of medicine.
 The WMA Declaration of Geneva states: “I will maintain the utmost respect for human life”, and “I will not use my medical knowledge to violate human rights and civil liberties, even under threat”.

 As citizens, physicians have the right to form views about capital punishment based on their individual moral beliefs.
 As members of the medical profession, they must uphold the prohibition against participation in capital punishment.

 Therefore, the World Medical Association

-*The WMA Resolution on Prohibition of Physician Participation in Capital Punishment is a minor revision that merges two existing WMA policies, the Resolution on Physician Participation in Capital Punishment (2008) and the WMA Resolution to Reaffirm WMA’s Prohibition of Physician Participation in Capital Punishment (2012).
-As a result of the new merged document, these two policies have been rescinded and archived.
+*The WMA Resolution on Prohibition of Physician Participation in Capital Punishment is the result of a revision in 2018 merging two WMA policies: the Resolution on Physician Participation in Capital Punishment (2008) and the WMA Resolution to Reaffirm WMA’s Prohibition of Physician Participation in Capital Punishment (2012).
+These two policies have then been rescinded and archived.